onwongjan2002/CKA-Certification-Course-2025/Day 28/README.md

 > This method is quick and useful for creating simple ConfigMaps **imperatively** from the command line, without needing to write and apply a YAML manifest.

-Awesome — here's a natural extension you can add, keeping the same tone and flow:

----

 **When to Use Imperative vs Declarative Approach**

 - **Imperative Commands (`kubectl create configmap`)** are best when you: